logo

 3. University of Maryland-College Park

 A hybrid Master of Education (M.Ed.) degree in Special Education (EDSP) with teacher certification is offered at the University of Maryland (UMD)-College Park through its Department of Counseling, Higher Education, and Special Education (CHSE).
 Two areas of emphasis are offered: Autism Spectrum Disorders (ASD) and Related Developmental Delays and Disabilities; and Early Childhood Ages Birth-Age 5.
 While the programs are usually a blend of face-to-face, blended, and online courses, they are currently being offered fully online due to COVID-19.
-The M.Ed. program comprises 30 credit hours and is designed for working professionals, with part-time classes taken over a three-year period.
+The M.Ed. program comprises 30 credit hours and is designed for working professionals, with part-time classes taken over three years.
 Those interested in the ASD specialty should be certified special educators; certified early childhood, elementary, or secondary general educators; or in allied professions such as occupational therapy, psychology, or social work.
 Those interested in the Early Childhood specialty program should be already licensed in early childhood education or professionals who wish to work in the field, but outside the classroom.
-Core courses in both programs include Issues & Trends in Special Education; Single Subject Design in Special Education; Qualitative Methodologies in Special Education; Evaluating Evidence-Based Practices in Special Education.
+Core courses in both programs include Issues & Trends in Special Education; Single Subject Design in Special Education; Qualitative Methodologies in Special Education; and Evaluating Evidence-Based Practices in Special Education.
 ASD students will take additional courses such as Education of Students with Autism and Instruction of Students w/Severe Disabilities, while Early Childhood students will take courses such as Early Intervention and Positive Behavior Support.

 4. North Carolina State University

 At North Carolina State University (NC State), students who are interested in becoming licensed to teach special education can enroll in the online, accelerated Master of Arts in Teaching (MAT) program in Special Education.
 In as little as a year and a half of full-time study, students will be prepared to teach in North Carolina in K-12 schools.
 The program is designed for students who hold a bachelor’s degree but not a teaching license.
 Applicants should have at least six college-level credit hours each in English, social studies, math, and science, with a grade of “B” or better.
 The 30-credit hour program comprises 10 courses, including Organization and Behavioral Management of Inclusive Classrooms/Applied Behavior Analysis for Teachers; Methods & Materials in Learning Disabilities; and Intervention for Behavior Problems of Students with Disabilities.
-Students will be prepared to teach in any type of learning environment, including in-person, remote, or hybrid.
+Students will be prepared to teach in any learning environment, including in-person, remote, or hybrid.

 5. Texas A&M University-College Station